sxaxmz/message-blog/README.md

 #ToDo (Not Sorted):

-1) Identify user's variables that will be needed.
-2) Modify search to view user's info/posts, etc.
+1) Modify search to view user's info/posts, etc.
-3) Header view based on user access status (guest/logged-in user).
+2) Header view based on user access status (guest/logged-in user).
-4) The draggable Message/Blog to be used as toggled dialog/popup.
+3) The draggable Message/Blog to be used as toggled dialog/popup.
-5) Modify DB.
+4) Modify DB.

 #Database:
 1) Tables :
   i) User
   ii)Post

-(to be restructured /\extra table to link post w/ user /\ )
+  iii)postUser

 **To be updated**